 25 Ways to Get On Your Bike More

 Do you think a lot about getting your bike onto the road but never actually do it?
 If so, I know how you feel.
 If I sit around any more this winter I’m going to become part of the furniture and I swear my bike has grown cobwebs.
-So I’ve researched a few ideas to help us both get some fresh air and get cycling this Spring…
+So I’ve researched a few ideas to help us both get some fresh air and get cycling.
+Here are my 25 ideas for ways to get on your bike more this Spring..

 Hey you!
 Yes you, the one with the good intentions.
 Your tyres may be flat.
 You might need a whole bunch of bananas in your shorts to cope with saddle soreness.
 But the snowdrops are out.
 The daffodils are in a queue behind them.
 And the cheese counter has seen too much of you lately…